This glossary will help you understand the exact meaning of LBRY and blockchain related terms.

 A measure of mining hardware performance expressed in hashes per second (GH/s).
 Click here for more details.

-LBRY Credits (LBC) is the cryptocurrency used to make digital transactions (payments, tips, claims) on the LBRY blockchain.
+LBRY Credits are the cryptocurrency used to make digital transactions on the blockchain.

 Main LBRY network and its blockchain.
 The term is mostly used in comparison to testnet.

 The first blob in a stream.
 The manifest contains information necessary to find the content blobs and decode them into a file.
 See Streams in the specification.

 The collection of unconfirmed transactions stored by a node until they either expire or get included in the blockchain.

 A node, or client, is a program that implements LBRY.
 LBRY has two types of nodes: blockchain node and dht nodes.
 A single program may be both at once.

 The combination of a transaction ID and an index which refers to a particular transaction output.
 An outpoint is the most specific way to refer to a version of a claim.
 In contrast, the claim ID is used to refer to the latest version of a claim.

 A node that is connected to the global network and is responding to protocol requests.
 LBRY is a peer-to-peer network, which means that nodes connect to each other to perform network operations.
 A single node may sometimes act as a client and sometimes as a server.

 A system is permissionless if it can be joined, interacted with, or used without the explicit authorization of any party, nor can any party revoke the ability to use the system.